What are Customer Insights in Marketing?

 The company used this information to launch a campaign that would encourage girls, part of their target audience, to keep on going.

 It wasn’t until the 1980s that Nike unleashed a campaign about the actual role of fitness in day-to-day life.
 The company and their agency partner realized exercise wasn’t always this glorious thing for the average person.
 Before this, a lot of Nike’s campaigns spoke to the higher level of elite athletes.
-But then, customer insight and social listening came into play.
+But then, customer insight, marketing insight, and social listening came into play.

 There was finally an understanding that the majority of their customers are everyday people, sometimes procrastinating on exercise and feeling like it’s a chore.
 (You know what we mean.
 The urge to hit snooze on a pre-work gym session.)

 Using this knowledge, they launched “Just Do It” in 1988.

 And, as you know, this campaign transformed into a tagline that has spoken effectively to audiences ever since.